top of page

 Photographer: T.L.
 Sinclair

-On January 19th, 1958, Alice and her pod appeared off Harling Point in Oak Bay, just east of Victoria.
-They were swimming so close to shore that they surprised several people out walking in the area.
-They attracted even more attention when they began tipping their tails in the air and spraying from their blowholes.
-Soon, nearly 60 onlookers had gathered at the point, watching with excitement as the island's favourite pod of orcas delivered its most spectacular performance yet.
-Alice and her companions jumped, swirled, and rolled for almost three hours, rushing the shore and stopping just several feet from the rocks where they'd pause as if to look up at the crowd, cheering and clapping for more.
+On January 19th, 1958, Alice and her pod made a memorable appearance off Harling Point in Oak Bay, just east of Victoria.
+Their close proximity to the shore surprised the neighbourhood residents, who had gathered at the point hoping to catch a glimpse of Alice.
+The news spread quickly, and soon, nearly a hundred people had gathered at the point to watch the island's favourite pod of orcas deliver a spectacular performance.
+Alice and her companions jumped, swirled, and rolled for almost three hours, occasionally rushing the shore and stopping just a few feet from the rocks to look up at the crowd, who cheered and clapped for more.
 For those who saw the show, it was a Vancouver Island moment they'd never forget.

 1969::Alice Still Missing